tremor-rs/tremor-rfcs/text/0000-deployment-language.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-A full tremor deployment always consists of one or more `onramps`, connected to one or more `pipelines` connected to one or more `offramps`.
+A full tremor deployment always consists of one or more `sources`, connected to one or more `pipelines` connected to one or more `sinks`.
 These are deployed as a single unit that describes how these artefacts are connected.

 The lifecycle of an artefact during deployment is (in very verbose terms) the following: